tito-arch/BABC-2/content/posts/you-all-will-very-soon-forget-chatgpt3.md

 ### Meet Bard, the ChatGPT "Killer"

-On February 6,2023 [A message from our CEO - Sundar Pichai]() in the company news segment google fired their bullet, **Bard!** sounds bad? completion is all we needed only the best wins for sure.
+On February 6,2023 [A message from our CEO - Sundar Pichai]() in the company news segment google fired their bullet, **Bard!** sounds bad?
+Completion at this point is all we needed only the best wins for sure.
 ChatGPT was dominating and Google had dominated search for decades.

 **Google's Bard**  happened to wrongly answer the question:

- "**What new discoveries from the James Webb Space Telescope (**JWST**) can I tell my 9-year-old about?**"
+"**What new discoveries from the James Webb Space Telescope (JWST**) can I tell my 9-year-old about?"

 _Bard's wrong answer:_

-**The (**James Webb Space Telescope**) JWST took the very first pictures of a planet outside of our own solar system.**
+**The (James Webb Space Telescope**) JWST took the very first pictures of a planet outside of our own solar system.

-This was a Twitter advertisement and everything went unnoticed until there was one reply opposing what the 9-year-old was about to listen 😂😂 my blog has Emoji support so bookmark it.
+This was a Twitter advertisement and everything went unnoticed until there was one reply opposing what the 9-year-old was about to listen to 😂😂 **my blog has Emoji support so bookmark it**.
+How did anyone not bother to fact-check Bard's replies?
+Or maybe this shows  Google was soo confident, which is a good thing.

 ![](/uploads/screenshot-from-2023-02-17-01-38-17.png)

 Apparently, JWST had been bestowed an honor that did not belong to it.

 ### Bard's Presentation went Bad

-That tweet alone saw Google's parent company, Alphabet Inc shares tank by $100billion
+That tweet alone saw Google's parent company, Alphabet Inc shares tank by $100billion 🔻

 ![](/uploads/screenshot-from-2023-02-17-01-49-45.png)

 $ 100 billion never to be seen again the forecast Google had made about "reputational risk" hunted them down.
 Google will in one way, or another recover from that since it's a great company.

-## Let the AI battle begin
+## Let the AI battle begin, come place your bets

 $ 100 billion can be considered a bell, the fight has begun.
 ChatGPT is yet to meet its rival it makes stupid mistakes and at times provides nonsensical answers, the guys at OpenAi know that too well, Why?
 ChatGPT lacks a crucial cord guess...

-If your guess was access to the internet resulting in limited knowledge of events then start using Bard, in conclusion, Google has signed up to battle OpenAi and the odds are favoring them google has all access to the latest data and Bard has access to the internet expect Google to dominate at what they know best, **search**!
+If your guess was access to the internet resulting in limited knowledge of events then start using Bard, Google has signed up to battle OpenAi and the odds are favoring them google has all access to the latest data and Bard has access to the internet, anticipate Google to dominate at what they know best, **search**!

+## Will Ai Kill Search?

+**No, Ai will not completely replace search but the future of search will definitely be AI-powered**.
+Search engines will use AI to provide more relevant results helping us find information more efficiently and effortlessly. **Ai will not replace you, someone using AI will.**

+Even Google was not the first search engine in the world, it was [Archie]().
+The engine has since been superseded by others like Yahoo and Google search algorithms to provide the most relevant results see [Google Search.
+(2023, February 8).
+In _Wikipedia_. ]()